dutt-arka/GreyMatterGrail/README.md

 If you're looking to **uncover the root causes of some event**, use the **[Iceberg model](/systems_thinking/iceberg_model.md)**.

 It's a four-level model that allows you to see beyond what's obvious and think about the patterns, structures and mental-models that really drive the surface-level events.
-There's also a handy **[Iceberg model worksheet](https://gumroad.com/l/untools-worksheets)** to help you.